metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 ## SPL Token and SPL Associated Token

 The SPL Token and SPL Associated Token programs can be used to manage tokens in Solana.
-It allows us to create Mint accounts, Token accounts, Associated Token PDAs, mint tokens, transfer tokens, delegate tokens, etc. You can read more about these programs in [Solana's official documentation](todo).
+It allows us to create Mint accounts, Token accounts, Associated Token PDAs, mint tokens, transfer tokens, delegate tokens, etc. You can read more about these programs in [Solana's official documentation](https://spl.solana.com/token).

 Note that, you may be interested in the [Mpl Token Extras program](#mpl-token-extras) which offers a few convenient instructions when dealing with tokens.

-{% dialect-switcher title="Interact with tokens" %}
+{% dialect-switcher title="Manage tokens" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}